petermezei/slamby-developers/src/DevelopersSite/wwwroot/documents/API/v1.0.0-sprint/tags.md

 * Use tags for tagging.

 ### Create New Tag

 Create a new tag in a dataset.

 >**Tip:** To create hierarchy you have to specify the ParentId of the tag.
 The ParentId is the Id of the parent of the tag.
-In the dataset there must be an existing tag with the id given in the ParentId.
+In the dataset, there must be an existing tag with the id given in the ParentId.
 If the tag is a root element, or you don't want to use hierarchy then just skip the property or set to `null`.

 *Example REQUEST*
 > [POST /api/Tags](#operation--api-Tags-post)